Masoud-Ghodrati/zd_test/README.md

 Another basic thing to do is to see if there is any relationship between the number of words in questions and those of in answers.
 So, just a simple scatter plot and correlation can do the job (Fig. 2).
-Easy, Fig. 2 shows that there is no such relationship.
+Easy, Fig. 2 shows that there is no such a relationship.